Lel-Language/Lisp-esque-language/README.md

 #### Variables

-Variables are declared with the `let` keyword, and are immutable.
+Variables are declared with the `let` keyword.

 ```lisp
 (let x 10)